Mediterranean diet: the vital importance of legumes

-Welcome to this sub-section of the guide on Mediterranean diet, a summary of which can be found here.
+Welcome to this sub-section of the Mediterranean diet, a summary of which can be found here.
 L'Mediterranean diet has been identified by science as one of the world's healthiest eating habits.
 That's why we've decided to take a closer look at this eating pattern, and to integrate it into the best practices of the Blooness guidethe guide to the ideal human diet.

 In previous chapters, we listed the main Mediterranean-inspired vegetablesthen the spices, herbs and condiments that had to be integrated or reintegrated in order to regain control of one's health, before dissecting in length and breadth the hot topic of cerealssometimes friends, sometimes enemies of our health.